 Drop me a line if you’d like a free copy by messaging me via the Contact Me page.

 Sarah Staar runs the Internet Marketing Networking and Training Meetup in London which meets every month.
-She invited me to join the panel at the March 4, 2013 Meetup, to a packed house of 50 people.
+A while back she invited me to join the panel at the Meetup, to a packed house of 50 people.

 Here is a video of my contributions to the discussion where I talked about following your own path to success, the importance of stepping out of your comfort zone to develop key relationships to help your business grow, the power of deadlines, and more…